awslabs/collectd-cloudwatch/README.md

 The [CloudWatch](http://aws.amazon.com/cloudwatch/) collectd plugin is a publishing extension for [collectd](https://collectd.org/), an open source statistic gathering daemon.
 With our extension all configured collectd metrics are automatically published to CloudWatch.
 This plugin allows monitoring of servers and applications within and outside of EC2 instances.
 The plugin offers additional functionality for EC2 customers such as automatic discovery of Instance ID and AWS region.

+## Attention: collectd python plugin is required for some collectd distribution.
+*  For example: for redhat distribution, run "yum install -y collectd-python".

 ## Installation
  * Download [installation script](https://github.com/awslabs/collectd-cloudwatch/blob/master/src/setup.py), place it on the instance and execute it:
 ```
 chmod u+x setup.py
 sudo ./setup.py
 ```

  * Follow on screen instructions

 ## Configuration